Previous Cars

 2008

-Team’s first car after the inception of Bulldogs Racing as a Yale Undergraduate Organization.
-Designed to accommodate all the members of the team, including a 6’7” 300 lbs power lifter, the car was a mixed success vis-à-vis the design criteria and goals, but provided the team with invaluable know-how and experience at the 2007 Formula SAE Hybrid competition.
+The first car after the inception of Bulldogs Racing as a Yale Undergraduate Organization.
+It was a mixed success vis-à-vis the design criteria, but provided the team with invaluable experience at the 2007 Formula SAE Hybrid competition.

 2010

-BR10 was built upon the experience that the team gathered over the past two races, and was able to secure a 2nd place for the General Motors Award for Best Hybrid System Engineering.
-The team expanded its knowledge base on and experience with the hybrid drivetrains.
+BR10 was built upon the experience that the team gathered over the past two races, and am expanded knowledge of hybrid drivetrains.

 2013